derekwheee/node-preprocessor/README.md

 Node Preprocessor
 =================

+* Live compile Sass
-Live compile Sass and LESS
+* Live compile LESS

-Live hint JavaScript with JS Hint
+* Live hint JavaScript with JSHint

+*This is just a proof-of-concept, and is not production-ready.*

 ## Installation